Sleep deprivation: Studying

 The U.S. National Sleep Foundation cites a 1996 paper showing that college/university-aged students get an average of less than 6 hours of sleep each night.
 A 2018 study highlights the need for a good night's sleep for students, finding that college students who averaged eight hours of sleep for the five nights of finals week scored higher on their final exams than those who did not.

 In the study, 70.6% of students reported obtaining less than 8 hours of sleep, and up to 27% of students may be at risk for at least one sleep disorder.
 Sleep deprivation is common in first-year college students as they adjust to the stress and social activities of college life.

+Sleep deprivation is a well-known problem that happens among college students.
+Many causes for this issue are discussed in a way to prevent or at least, to decrease the rate of sleep issues.
+According to Dunietz, the moment when a young adult starts college can be a challenge due to change in daily routine, different demands (socially and academically) and all of that can bring a lot of stress.
+Mental health is also a concern when talking about sleep disorder.
+In this topic, depression and Attention-Deficit/Hyperactivity Disorder (ADHD) can play a two-way role affecting the sleep quality, and also getting worse with a bad sleep, creating a dangerous cycle for college students (Mbous et al.).